 Everyone deserves to feel safe and supported while they are on our campuses every day.
 The safety and well-being of our students and staff is our top priority -- and requires a proactive approach to violence prevention.

 The Say Something Anonymous Reporting System is a research-based violence prevention program offered by Sandy Hook Promise, a national nonprofit organization.
-It teaches the warning signs of potential violence or self-harm and provides students and staff with secure ways to share safety concerns through a mobile app, website, or phone call.
+It teaches the warning signs of potential violence or self-harm and provides students and staff with secure ways to share safety concerns.

 Phone (24/7 Crisis Hotline): 1-844-5-SayNow